Approximation Schemes and Structural Barriers for the Two-Dimensional Knapsack Problem with Rotations: PTAS for cardinality case of 2D Knapsack with rotations

-Consider the chain of vertical containers $C_0, C_1,\ldots, C_k$ guaranteed by the above lemma.
-Since the width of each of these containers shrank by at least $\stripthickness N$, after pushing all containers as much to the left as possible, the strip $\SM^v$ of width $\stripthickness N$ at the right boundary of the knapsack cannot intersect any container in $\CC'_{\text{thick}}$, and we are done.
+\begin{lemma} At least one of the strips $\SM^{h}$ and $\SM^{v}$ does not intersect with any container in $\Cl'$. \end{lemma} \begin{proof} Suppose that $\SM^h$ intersects some container in $\CC'_{\text{thick}}$, otherwise we are done.
+As discussed in the proof of the previous lemma, all containers intersecting $\SM^h$ must be vertical.
+Consider the chain of vertical containers $C_0, C_1,\ldots, C_k$ guaranteed by \Cref{lem:chain-of-boxes}.
+Since the width of each of these containers shrank by at least $\stripthickness N$, after pushing all containers as much to the left as possible, the strip $\SM^v$ of width $\stripthickness N$ at the right boundary of the knapsack cannot intersect any container in $\CC'_{\text{thick}}$, and we are done. \end{proof}